VasilisKolokythasGitHub/WeatherApp/README.md

 # WeatherApp
 Weatherous is an android app that finds user's location and shows current weather in this location as well as temperature via mobile data.
+It uses openweathermap API to crawl the data.